Cyfrin/Updraft/courses/advanced-foundry/4-merkle-airdrop/15-understanding-type-113-transactions/+page.md

 ---

-**Account abstraction** is a concept that allows users' assets to be stored in **smart contracts** rather than externally owned accounts (EOAs).This feature is buil directly in the ZK Sync, and it's said that this chain has _native_ account abstraction.
+**Account abstraction** is a concept that allows users' assets to be stored in **smart contracts** rather than externally owned accounts (EOAs).This feature is built directly in the ZKsync, and it's said that this chain has _native_ account abstraction.

 On Ethereum, there are two types of accounts: